vegasbrianc/docker-traefik-prometheus/README.md

 # Monitor Traefik with Prometheus

-This Repo helps you get started with monitoring [Traefik](https://traefik.io/) the amazing Reverse Proxy + so much more.
+This Repo helps you get started with monitoring [Traefik v2.0](https://traefik.io/)the amazing Reverse Proxy + so much more.
 Along with Traefik we will provision Prometheus for Time Series Data collection and Grafana for Visualization.
 Traefik will also act as a proxy in front of Promethues and Grafana while Prometheus monitors Traefik the other way.
 Cool, huh?

 Before we can begin ensure you have Docker installed with Docker Swarm enabled.
 If you are using Docker for Desktop Mac or Windows you already have Swarm enabled.
 For all others please follow the [Swarm setup guide](https://docs.docker.com/engine/swarm/swarm-mode/).